flaviut/nim-by-example/content/variables.md

 ---
 # Variables

-Nimrod supports three different types of variables, `let`, `var`, and `const`.
+Nim supports three different types of variables, `let`, `var`, and `const`.
 As with most things, multiple variables can be declared in the same section.

 ``` nimrod
 proc getAlphabet(): string =